 - There is no such thing as a standard neck width for the steel string acoustic guitars.
 The best guess for the most common guitar neck widths would be 1 11/16″ (43mm), and 1 3/4″ (44mm).

 - The term wide neck acoustic guitar usually refers to a guitar with a neck wider than 1 3/4″ (44mm).
 For example, American guitar maker Taylor shows the width of its “crossover” wide neck guitars (see below) at 1 7/8″ (1.875″) or 47.6mm.

 - Some of the guitar manufacturers make guitars with 45mm-wide necks (per spec).
-It’s just 0.5mm wider than 44.5mm of a 1 3/4″ nut and even might be the same 44.5 mm rounded up.
+It’s just 0.5mm wider than 44.5mm of a 1 3/4″ nut.
 I didn’t count such guitars as wide nut guitars.
-Practically, it means that wide neck guitars in this article are the ones with 1 13/16″ nut or wider.
+Practically, it means that wide neck guitars in this article are the ones with 1 13/16″ nut width or greater.

 - Nylon-string, long-scale guitars with necks that connect to the body at the 14th fret generally have 1 7/8″ necks and are often called Crossover guitars.
 These days, a lot of classical guitar manufacturers (Cordoba, Alvares, et. al) offer crossover models, as do many companies known for steel string acoustics, including Taylor, Martin, Yamaha, Takamine.

 - As one might expect, custom, limited edition and “build to order” (BTO) guitars often have necks that are slightly wider or narrower than factory-produced guitars of the same type.